-- Throughout the quarter, the concentration of long positions held by producers/merchants accounted for the largest share of the long positions, between 32 and 44 percent of ICE 2024 Vintage open interest and between 45 and 59 percent of ICE 2025 Vintage open interest.
-Producers/merchants are expected to account for a large portion of long positions since most eventually must acquire allowances to satisfy their compliance obligations. - Managed money traders typically hold long positions for ICE 2024 Vintage contracts, accounting for 18 percent of long 2024 Vintage positions at the start of the quarter.
-However, managed money traders held larger short positions than long positions for ICE 2025 Vintage contracts throughout the quarter. - Swap dealers have historically accounted for the largest share of short positions, which is expected since these are generally well-capitalized firms that hold RGGI allowances in order to make them available for sale through the futures market.
-However, in 2024, swap dealers have held a smaller share of short positions for the ICE 2024 Vintage contracts.
-For ICE 2025 Vintage contracts, swap dealers held a large share of short positions, accounting for 30 to 40 percent of short open interest.
+- During most of the quarter, producers/merchants accounted for the largest share of the long positions, between 31 and 49 percent of ICE 2025 Vintage open interest.
+During the first two weeks of March, producers/merchants share dropped to about 30 percent. while swap dealers increased.
+Producers/merchants are expected to account for a large portion of long positions since most eventually must acquire allowances to satisfy their compliance obligations. - Managed money traders typically hold long positions.
+However, starting in the fourth quarter of 2024, managed money traders held larger short positions than long positions for ICE 2025 Vintage contracts during most of the quarter. - Swap dealers have historically accounted for the largest share of short positions, which is expected since these are generally well-capitalized firms that hold RGGI allowances in order to make them available for sale through the futures market.
+In the fourth quarter of 2024, for ICE 2025 Vintage contracts, swap dealers held a large share of short positions, accounting for 30 to 40 percent of short open interest.
+However, starting the first quarter of 2024, swap dealers held a smaller share holding 29 percent at the beginning of the quarter and only 19 percent at the end of the quarter.

-- Spreading positions, in which traders seek to take advantage of price differences between different contracts, increased starting in August and extending through about the third week in September.
-At its peak, spreading positions accounted for 28 percent of short positions in ICE 2024 Vintage in the fourth quarter.
-As of the last week in December, spreading positions make up a smaller 15 percent of short positions for ICE 2025 Vintage open interest. - The total number of futures and option traders of ICE Vintage 2024 contracts fell from about 71 to 42 as the number of traders in ICE Vintage 2025 contracts rose from 26 to 49 by the end of the quarter. - ✓ While swap dealers hold a sizable portion of the short positions for ICE Vintage 2024 contracts, relatively few traders are classified as such.
-At most four swap dealers accounted for the 9 to 14 million allowances of ICE Vintage 2024 short positions held in any week during the quarter. - The CFTC does not publish firm-level information on open interest, although the information they publish provides an indication of the upper limits of the net long and net short positions of individual firms.
+- Spreading positions, in which traders seek to take advantage of price differences between different contracts, increased from 16 percent at the beginning of the quarter to 24 percent at the end of the quarter.
+At its peak, spreading positions accounted for 36 percent of short positions in ICE 2025 Vintage in the first quarter. - The total number of futures and option traders of ICE Vintage 2025 contracts increased from 52 to 66 between the beginning and end of the quarter and peaked at 67 in mid-March. - ✓ While swap dealers hold a sizable portion of the short positions for ICE Vintage 2025 contracts, relatively few traders are classified as such.
+In most weeks, 4 to 6 swap dealers account for open interest in approximately 11 to 13 million allowances. - The CFTC does not publish firm-level information on open interest, although the information they publish provides an indication of the upper limits of the net long and net short positions of individual firms.
 Combined with firm-specific information about CO2 allowance holdings from COATS, the information on open interest that is published by the CFTC is useful for evaluating the potential for a firm to hoard RGGI CO2 allowances, which is discussed further in Section E.